 Kjetil Fuglestad of the Post Office said: “The Geolytix postal boundaries are a key part of our corporate mapping package.
 The data’s very high quality combined with the flexible licence made procuring it an easy choice for us”

 I know many peers, competitors and potential customers will be examining and judging these data, do not underestimate the tension going ‘open’ puts into the quality bow.
 The set you can download at no charge is frozen and will never be updated or improved.
 I will be maintaining and improving the data continuously.
-For £3,000 a year you receive four updates a year, unlimited internal-use rights and dedicated support from the team.
+You can license the Postal data and receive four updates a year, unlimited internal-use rights and dedicated support from the team.